AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Secrets.md

 - Cobalt Soul knows Jmon Sa'Ord is a dragon and they had a beacon which was recently stolen
 	- Mission: Retrieve Jmon's stolen beacon from The Veil (Ilena)
 		- [[Keys from the Golden Vault - Vidorant's Vault]] ([5etools](https://5e.tools/adventure.html#kftgv,8))
-	- Ilena pretends to be friendly and make a bargain - She will hand over the beacon if they help
+		- Ilena pretends to be friendly and make a bargain - She will hand over the beacon if they help find a genie's lamp
+	- Mission: Salvage the Ghost Ship
 		- [[Ghosts of Saltmarsh - Ch.
 4 Salvage Operation]] ([5etools](https://5e.tools/adventure.html#gos,3))
 			- Use teleportation tablets to get to the coast
 			- Ghost ship used to be owned by Perjeon's dad
 			- Ilena will betray them before she realizes what she wants is not there
-			- Perjeon's dad scuttled the ship and hid the treasure
+			- Perjeon's dad scuttled the ship and hid the treasure (ship log)
 		- Need Perjeon's map to find the treasure
-			- Magic item that talks - genie lamp, sentient sword, etc.
+			- Genie lamp
 			- Ruined temple in the desert
-- Thekar's community evacuated before the volcano erupted
+- [ ] Thekar's community evacuated before the volcano erupted
-	- Descendants fractured as they searched for a new homeland
+	- [ ] Descendants fractured as they searched for a new homeland
-	- Some went to the Underdark and became the duergar
+	- [ ] Some went to the Underdark and became the duergar
-	- Others went to Uthodurn
+	- [ ] Others went to Uthodurn